 It's no secret that our cars emit air pollution.
 However, a vehicle's emissions system works to reduce the number of harmful gases that are released into the environment.
 The system also keeps your engine running quietly.
 Computers, an array of sensors, computerized engine controls, fuel system components, and exhaust components all work together to control your vehicle’s emission output.

-All vehicles, including your Acura, BMW, Buick, or Cadillac, must adhere to the government standards of emissions, so it is important to get your emissions system repaired whenever needed.
-Some pollutants that are generated from driving vehicles are:
+All vehicles, including your Acura, BMW, Buick, or Cadillac, must adhere to the government standards of emissions.
+So, getting your emissions system repaired whenever needed is vital.
+Some pollutants generated from driving vehicles are:

 Carbon Monoxide (CO): This odorless, colorless, and poisonous gas is formed by the combustion of gasoline when the carbon in fuel doesn’t burn completely.
 If the air/fuel mixture does not have enough oxygen present during combustion, it will not burn completely.